timothymeyers/NoOpsAccelerator/README.md

 ## Quickstart

-You can use the NoOps Accelerator to deploy [SCCA-compliant landing zones](./src/bicep/platforms/) based on Microsoft's [SACA implementation guidance][saca] and [Mission Landing Zone][mlz_architecture] architecture.
+You can use the NoOps Accelerator to deploy [SCCA-compliant landing zones](./src/bicep/platforms/) based on Microsoft's [SACA implementation guidance][saca] and [Mission Landing Zone][mlz] architecture.

-The [NoOps Accelerator - SCCA Compliant Hub/Spoke Design(Referred as Mission Landing Zone)](src/bicep/platforms/lz-platform-scca-hub-3spoke/) is set up in a hub and spoke design with Logging, separated by tiers: T0 (Identity and Authorization), T1 (Infrastructure Operations), T2 (DevSecOps and Shared Services), and multiple T3s (Workloads).

-Access control can be configured to allow separation of duties between all tiers.

 ### Deploy a SCCA-compliant Landing Zone (SCCA Hub with 3 Spokes) using the Azure CLI

+These steps walk through how to use NoOps to deploy a hub and spoke architecture.
+At the conclusion, you will have five resources groups mapped to the following:

+* Hub: SCCA-compliant networking hub
+* Tier 0 (T0): Identity
+* Tier 1 (T1a): Operations
+* Tier 1 (T1b): Logging
+* Tier 2 (T2): Shared Services
+* Tier 3s (T3s): *One-to-Many* Workloads or Team Environments

+Steps:

 1. Clone the repository down and change directory to the `lz-platform-scca-hub-3spoke` directory